Anakinra Solution for injection

 ANAKINRA (an a KIN ra) treats rheumatoid arthritis and other inflammatory conditions, such as neonatal-onset multisystem inflammatory disease (NOMID) and deficiency of interleukin-1 receptor antagonist (DIRA).
 It works by slowing down an overactive immune system.

 The medication is injected under the skin.
 You will be taught how to prepare and give it.
+Use exactly as directed.
 Take it as directed on the prescription label at the same time every day.
 Keep taking it unless your care team tells you to stop.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or care team to get one.